hacoeur-24/HiLiteTag/README.md

 ### 3. Creating Tags

-To create a tag simply use the method on ref called hiliteTag(tag), it will add the tag to the selected Text.
+To create a tag simply use the method on ref called `hiliteTag(tag)`, it will add the tag to the selected Text.
+The `hiliteTag` method returns a `HiLiteData` object containing information about the removed tag, similar to `removeTag` and `updateTag`.
+This makes it easy to sync removals with your database.

 ```tsx
 import { useRef } from "react";